Introduction: Becoming a Friendly & Fair Teacher

 The chapter ‘Implementing Friendly & Fair Teaching across the school‘ describes different form of collaboration:

 - Friendly and Fair teaching, with the help a senior member of staff, enables you reinforce positive behaviour with students.
-Before starting with FFT, you make agreements about this with your the staff.
+Before starting with FFT, you make agreements about this with the staff.
 If teacher, senior member of staff and parents work together, students benefit.

 - Consider starting with FFT with several colleagues simultaneously (School-wide implementation).